-Year to 31 Dec 2022 £000 Year to 31 Dec 2021 £000
+Year to 31 Dec 2023 £000 Year to 31 Dec 2022 £000

-Audit fees 118 75
+Audit fees 128 118

 Other services:

-Tax compliance 19 11
+Tax compliance 10 19

-Transfer pricing advice - 12

-Agreed upon procedures on interim results 15 19
+Agreed upon procedures on interim results 17 15

-152 117
+155 152

-8. Reconciliations to Alternative Profit Measures
+8. Reconciliations to alternative profit measures

 In order to provide better clarity to the underlying performance of the Group, Dianomi uses adjusted EBITDA and adjusted earnings per share as alternative performance measures.
 These measures are not defined under IFRS.
 These non-GAAP measures are not intended to be a substitute for, or superior to, any IFRS measures of performance, but have been included as the Directors consider adjusted EBITDA and adjusted earnings per share to be key measures used within the business for assessing the underlying performance of the Group's ongoing business across periods.
-Adjusted EBITDA excludes non-cash depreciation charges, share-based payment charges, other, non-recurring income and non-recurring exceptional costs from operating profit.
+Adjusted EBITDA excludes non-cash depreciation charges, share-based payment charges, other, non-recurring income and non-recurring exceptional costs from operating (loss)/profit.
 Adjusted EPS excludes share-based payment charges, other, non-recurring income and non-recurring exceptional items and their related tax impacts from profit after tax.

-The table below sets out the reconciliation of the Group's adjusted EBITDA and adjusted profit before tax from profit before tax.
+The table below sets out the reconciliation of the Group's adjusted EBITDA and adjusted (loss)/profit before tax from (loss)/profit before tax.

-Year to 31 Dec 2022 £000 Year to 31 Dec 2021 £000
+Year to 31 Dec 2023 £000 Year to 31 Dec 2022 £000

-Profit/(loss) before tax 1,147 (618)
+(Loss)/profit before tax (1,819) 1,147

 Adjusting items:

-Costs relating to the IPO - 637
+Reorganisation costs 1,054 -

-Share-based payments 526 2,854
+Share-based payments 312 526

-Other income (167) -
+Other income (167)

-Adjusted profit before tax 1,506 2,873
+Adjusted (loss)/profit before tax (453) 1,506

-Depreciation 107 154
+Depreciation 213 107

-Net finance (income)/expense (37) 41
+Net finance income (112) (37)

-Adjusted EBITDA 1,576 3,068
+Adjusted EBITDA (352) 1,576

-The table below sets out the reconciliation of the Group's adjusted profit after tax to adjusted profit before tax.
+The table below sets out the reconciliation of the Group's adjusted (loss)/profit after tax to adjusted (loss)/profit before tax.

-Year to Year to

-31 Dec 31 Dec
+Year to 31 Dec 2023 £000 Year to 31 Dec 2022 £000

-2022 2021

-£000 £000

-Adjusted profit before tax 1,506 2,873
+Adjusted (loss)/profit before tax (453) 1,506

-Tax (expense)/credit (662) 122
+Tax expense (1,097) (662)

+Derecognition of deferred tax asset 675

-Tax impact of adjusting items (68) (677)
+Tax impact of adjusting items (55) (68)

-Adjusted profit after tax 776 2,318
+Adjusted (loss)/profit after tax (930) 776

-Adjusted profit after tax is used in calculating adjusted basic and adjusted diluted EPS.
-Adjusted profit after tax is stated before adjusting items and their associated tax effects.
-Adjusted EPS is calculated by dividing the adjusted profit after tax for the period attributable to Ordinary shareholders by the weighted average number of ordinary shares outstanding during the period.
-Adjusted diluted EPS is calculated by dividing adjusted profit after tax by the weighted average number of shares adjusted for the impact of potential ordinary shares.
+Adjusted (loss)/profit after tax is used in calculating adjusted basic and adjusted diluted EPS.
+Adjusted (loss)/profit after tax is stated before adjusting items and their associated tax effects.
+Adjusted EPS is calculated by dividing the adjusted (loss)/profit after tax for the period attributable to Ordinary shareholders by the weighted average number of ordinary shares outstanding during the period.
+Adjusted diluted EPS is calculated by dividing adjusted (loss)/profit after tax by the weighted average number of shares adjusted for the impact of potential ordinary shares.
 Potential Ordinary shares are treated as dilutive when their conversion to Ordinary shares would decrease EPS.
 Please refer to note 13 for further detail.